GiacomoMazz/LEAF_Semantic_Prompt_Search/README.md

 - If the dataset or preprocessing template changes, the Chroma indexes should be rebuilt.
 - If the embedding model changes, a separate Chroma collection is required.
 - If experiment names change but query-result pairs remain the same, manual relevance labels do not need to be redone.
+- The Streamlit demo requires `streamlit` to be installed and the Chroma indexes to exist.
+- The reported latency values are measured during evaluation and may vary depending on hardware.
+- Manual relevance labeling is not required to reproduce the existing results because `completed_relevance_judgments.csv` is already included.

 ---